yfjiang-danny/ngx_http_proxy_connect_module/README.md

 Default: `60s`
 Context: `server`

-Deprecated, it has no function.
+Deprecated.

-Use the directive `proxy_connect_read_timeout` instead for both read and write operations.
+It has no function.

 proxy_connect_address
 ---------------------